Koredotcom/docs/docs/xo/how-tos/build-a-travel-planning-assistant/design-conversation-skills/change-flight-task.md

 ### Add the Change Flight Dialog Task / Intent

-* The Change Flight  task will prompt the user to enter their Current and New Flight Numbers.
+* The Change Flight  task will prompt the user to enter their *Current* and *New Flight Numbers*.
 * Next it would prompt for the Seat preference.
 * It will then make a service call to update the booking appropriately.
 * The message indicating success or failure is displayed before the end of the dialog.